aionnetwork/block_signer/README.md

 4. *(optional)* the IP address of a Unity-enabled node accepting RPC requests.
 If this argument isn't provided, `127.0.0.1` is used as default.

 5. *(optional)* the port on which this node is accepting RPC requests.
 If this argument isn't provided, `8545` is used as default.

+6. *(optional)* enable or disable verbose logging level.
+If this argument isn't provided, verbose logging is disabled by default.
+If verbose logging is enabled, rpc request and response messages are printed.

 ### Option 2: Config file
 **Usage:**